inoue-cl/assign_Shift/README.md

 ```

 The app reads from the spreadsheet on each request and writes back on form submissions.
 Editing the spreadsheet directly is reflected on reload.

+### Import/Export

+- `/export_excel` downloads the current data as an Excel file with three sheets.
+- `/import_csv` accepts a CSV upload with columns `Person,Project,Month,Fraction` and appends rows to the Assignments sheet.